 Euonymus japonicus 'Greenspire'

-Greenspire euonymus is an evergreen shrub with glossy, green leaves.
-When planted closely together it creates a dense, narrow hedge perfect for privacy screens.
-It requires very little pruning to maintain its formal shape. .
-Its a narrow evergreen perfect for smaller gardens.
+Euonymus Greenspire Shrubs are an evergreen shrub with glossy, green leaves.
+When planted closely together, it creates a dense, narrow hedge perfect for privacy screens.
+It requires very little pruning to maintain its formal shape.
+It's a narrow evergreen perfect for smaller gardens.

 |Espoma Bio-Tone Plus Starter Plus||$14.95|

 |Classification:||Broad leaved evergreen shrub|